-&lt;sup>38Recipients are permitted to replace a contract or subaward entered into prior to December 31, 2024, under the following circumstances: (1) the recipient terminates the contract or subaward because of the contractor or subawardee's default, because the contractor or subawardee goes out of business, or because the recipient otherwise determines that the contractor or subawardee will not be able to perform under the contract or carry out the subaward; (2) the recipient and contractor or subrecipient mutually agree to terminate the contract or subaward for convenience; or (3) the recipient terminates the contract or subaward for convenience if the contract or subaward was not properly awarded (such as if the contractor was not eligible to receive the contract), there is clear evidence that the contract or subaward was improper, the recipient documents its determination that the contract or subaward was not properly awarded, and the original contract or subaward was entered into by the recipient in good faith.
+&lt;sup>38Recipients are permitted to replace a contract or subaward entered into prior to December 31, 2024, under the following circumstances: (1) the recipient terminates the contract or subaward because of the contractor or subawardee's default, because the contractor or subawardee goes out of business, or because the recipient otherwise determines that the contractor or subawardee will not be able to perform under the contract or carry out the subaward; (2) the recipient and contractor or subrecipient mutually agree to terminate the contract or subaward for convenience; or (3) the recipient terminates the contract or subaward for convenience if the contract or subaward was not properly awarded (such as if the contract or subaward was improper, the recipient documents its determination that the contract or subaward was not properly awarded, and the original contract or subaward was entered into by the recipient in good faith.
 88 Fed.
 Reg. at 80587.